The Life and Death of Peter Sellers: Production

 The role of Sellers was portrayed by Geoffrey Rush, "who approached the role with the enthusiasm of a hungry child in a candy store", notes a reviewer.
 Rush impersonates most of the important characters that Sellers played in his film career.
 Director Blake Edwards is played by John Lithgow, and the film exposes some of the behind-the-scenes personality conflicts between Sellers and Edwards, which contributed to their unhappy and tumultuous working relationship, despite the success of their films.
 In the interview for the film, included on the DVD, Edwards credited Rush with portraying Sellers' characters with uncanny similarity to the real Peter Sellers, and in 2004 claimed that it was the best acting he had ever seen Rush perform.

 A few of the scenes where Geoffrey Rush as Peter plays other roles, a core storytelling device in the film.

 Rush stated in interviews that the film was itself structured to be reminiscent of a Peter Sellers film.
 However, it was darker than Sellers' actual films since it depicted Sellers' troubled experiences in his life (including his tantrums and mental instability).
 This included at various times Rush (as Sellers) dressing up to play other characters in his life (several were ultimately edited out, but are included within the special features on the DVD).
 In these instances he broke the fourth wall to give a monologue to the audience.

 Roger Lewis: "It was the melancholia of Sellers I was drawn to; all those shuffling little ghostly figures he used to play in Boulting brothers films, or Clouseau, with those soulful, mournful brown eyes.
 For all the success and the women, he is rather a lonely and melancholic figure.
 And that is what redeems him."
 Hollywood was immediately interested in adapting Lewis's biography.
 In the mid-1990s Madonna's company Maverick bought the rights, but the Sellers project did not get off the ground.
 Many different writers worked on the screenplay, among them Lee Hall; eventually the writers Christopher Markus and Stephen McFeely came up with a script to tell the story.
-Director Stephen Hopkins ultimately distanced himself from Lewis's book, and said he was inspired by Sellers's 16mm home movies, which were featured in a 1995 BBC Arena documentary, "The Peter Sellers Story", directed by Peter Lydon.
+Director Stephen Hopkins ultimately distanced himself from Lewis's book, and said he was inspired by Sellers' 16mm home movies, which were featured in a 1995 BBC Arena documentary, "The Peter Sellers Story", directed by Peter Lydon.